-- Attend class. - Be prepared for class by reading the textbook chapters or other materials when assigned.
-Classroom experiences will be richer for you when you have background information about the subject. - Challenge your own taken-for-granted notions and let the instructor challenge them as well. - Review the syllabus and learn policies and procedures for this class.
-Understand your rights and responsibilities as a student and as a class member. - Learn how to ask clarifying questions and how to be a coach for your classmates. - When confused, challenged, frustrated or having an "aha" moment, visit the instructor during their office hours. - Be engaged!
-You will get out of this class what you put into it.
+- Attend class. - Be prepared for class by reading the materials when assigned.
+Classroom experiences will be richer for you when you have background information about the subject. - Challenge your own taken-for-granted notions and let the instructor challenge them as well. - Review the syllabus and learn policies and procedures for this class. - Learn how to ask clarifying questions and how to be a coach for your classmates. - When confused, challenged, frustrated or having an "aha" moment, visit the instructor during their office hours. - Be engaged, you will get out of this class what you put into it.